Loading

 What Is a Beam?

 A beam is the main load-bearing element for the structural soundness of your deck.
-It’s not only responsible for supporting the weight of the joists but other building elements as well.
+It’s not only responsible for supporting the weight of the joists, but other building elements as well.

 The joists sit on top of a beam or are attached to a beam using joist hangers.
 Beams away from the house are almost always supported by vertical posts or columns.
-The size and construction of beams are very important and should be specified by an architect, a residential structural engineer, or the building department of your local municipality.
+The size and construction of beams are very important, and should be specified by an architect, a residential structural engineer, or the building department of your local municipality.

 How Far Apart Should Deck Joists Be Spaced?

-A lot of questions revolve around joists when it comes to building a deck.
+Many questions revolve around joists when it comes to building a deck.

 • What is the proper placement?